-I didn’t do much driving in Chicago.
+I didn't do much driving in Chicago.
 To be honest, I did no driving.
-In fact, after four years I thought I’d forgotten how to drive and was terrified to start again.
-Well, I’m back in Texas and after a few weeks of attempting to use public transportation, It became clear that I’d need to get back behind the wheel.
+In fact, after four years I thought I'd forgotten how to drive and was terrified to start again.
+Well, I'm back in Texas and after a few weeks of attempting to use public transportation, It became clear that I'd need to get back behind the wheel.
 I started gradually with a trip to the closest library.
-Eventually I made it to the Target.Then I drove a little farther (to another library) and a little farther — to an Aldi!
+Eventually I made it to the Target.Then I drove a little farther (to another library) and a little farther -- to Aldi for some Aldi chocolate!
 The reward was a shopping spree of inexpensive ingredients to make these Walnut Oat Triple Chocolate Chunk Cookies.

 Since I'm baking for one, I just made half the recipe and got 9 rounds/disks of cookie dough.The full recipe is below, but for anyone interested in halving it and wondering how to halve a recipe that calls for 1 egg and 1 egg yolk, you can get the equivalent of half an egg and a yolk by using one whole egg and discarding about 17 to 19 grams of the white for a total of about 38 grams egg.
 Set a custard cup on a scale, crack the egg into it and make sure the egg weighs the usual 54 to 56 grams.Carefully discard 17-19 grams of the white so that you have around 37 grams of egg left in the cup.
 I don't know how well this works for all recipes, but it works well for cookie recipes with an egg and a yolk.

 More Triple Chocolate Chunk Cookies Notes